Upper Stikine River Canoeing

 Other Important Details

-- 10% discount available for bookings of 3 or more participants
+- Early-bird pricing is always available for bookings of 3 or more participants

 - To help you prepare, you will be issued a detailed trip package upon receiving your registration.

-- A 30% deposit of the final cost is required to hold your reservation.
+- A $1600 deposit is required to hold your reservation.
 The balance is due 90 days prior to departure, after which time, no refund will be available.
-Refunds can be issued up to 90 days prior to the trip date but a $150 administration fee will be deducted.
+Refunds can be issued up to 90 days prior to the trip date but a $300 cancellation fee will be deducted.
+Special considerations may be made for medical conditions.

-We are currently taking applications for this adventure in 2017.
-Please contact us if you have any other questions about the Upper Stikine Canoe Expedition.
+We are currently taking applications for this adventure in 2018.
+Please contact us if you have any other questions about the Upper Stikine River Canoeing and Hiking Expedition.

 Need a great place to stay while attending a course, or in advance of an expedition?
 Please see our list of highly recommended local accommodations here.